 If you throw up in the first 30 minutes after swallowing Mifepristone, it is likely that the pill will not work.
 In this case, if you have extra Mifepristone, you’ll need to repeat step 1.
 If not, contact us.

-You may choose to wait between 24 hours and 48 hours to continue with the next step.
-Within that time frame, there is no difference in regards to effectiveness of Misoprostol.
+Between 24 hours to 48 hours, there is no difference in regards to effectiveness of Misoprostol.

-Keep in mind that most of the symptoms that you will experience will begin shortly after using Misoprostol, so choose a time that is most convenient for you and your schedule.
-It is recommended to choose a time when you are at home without obligations.
+Most of the symptoms will begin shortly after using Misoprostol, so choose a time that is most convenient for you and your schedule when you are at home without obligations.

 This step is not required, but it is highly recommended.
-Ibuprofen will reduce the intensity of the cramps and help you manage the possible side effects of Misoprostol such as headache, fever and/or chills .
+Ibuprofen will reduce the intensity of the cramps and help you manage the possible side effects of Misoprostol.
 Remember, Ibuprofen can be used throughout the procedure and after when needed.
 Women who are allergic to ibuprofen and NSAIDs can consult the FAQs page for recommendations on alternatives for pain management.

 If you have an anti-nausea medicine, you can use it at this time.